About

 We built it.
 Each athlete became a fractional NFT — an ERC-20-backed share of an NFT, priced by an automated market maker that responded to real-world performance.
 We launched the public exchange in January 2020, ran it on Polygon for the L2 economics, raised $2.2M+ across rounds, and shipped the TSX token.
 The fractional-NFT primitive we designed showed up in a lot of places afterwards.

-Before TradeStars I spent time inside Decentraland in its early days, contributing while the protocol and the marketplace were still being shaped.
+I joined Decentraland in its early days, while the protocol and the marketplace were still being shaped.
 It's where I first saw NFTs as a primitive worth building real applications on, not just a collectible format.
 I left to start TradeStars, but the conviction I picked up there — that on-chain ownership of digital things would matter — set the next decade of work.

 2010s — Mobile and social